 The final step is to download the Recoil mobile app to your phone.
 Open up the Apple App Store or Google Play Store and search for “Recoil Game”.
 Make sure that the Publisher Name states “Skyrocket, LLC”.
 Fill out your details and get ready to play!

-To sum up, the Recoil laser tag system is a solid choice for those who have compatible smartphones.
+To sum up, the Recoil system is a solid choice for those who have compatible smartphones.